UTEP-CS-1/website/staging_labs/clab3/spec.md

 ```

 {: .note }
 **Extra credit:** For 5 points of extra credit, disregard the above simplifying assumption that duplicate letters can be disallowed in both the answer and in guesses.
-Read [this blog article](https://nerdschalk.com/wordle-same-letter-twice-rules-explained-how-does-it-work/) explaining the details of how duplicate letters should be handled and implement it.
+Read [this blog article](https://nerdschalk.com/wordle-same-letter-twice-rules-explained-how-does-it-work/) explaining the details of how duplicate letters should be handled.
+Incorporate these additional requirements into your `guess` method implementation.

 ### isGameOver

 A method called `isGameOver` that takes no arguments and returns a `boolean` indicating whether the game has ended.

-The game is over if EITHER (at least one of these conditions is met):
+The game is over if **at least one** of these conditions is met:

 - the player has successfully guessed the correct answer OR
 - 6 guesses have already been made and the player did not win